peprolinbot/luks-web/README.md

 #### Requirements

 Requirements are in `requirements.txt`.
-These are must be installed **as root** (or with sudo), as you'll need root access to run this program because it needs access to the device mapper and mounting capabilities.
+These must be installed **as root** (or with sudo), as you'll need root access to run this program because it needs access to the device mapper and mounting capabilities.

 ### 🧰 Systemd (Recommended)